Table of Contents

 - Definition:

-Development includes all the changes a plant goes through during its life, from seed germination to old age (senescence).
+Development includes all the changes a plant goes through during its life, from seed germination to old age (senescence). - Development is the sequence of changes that occur in the structure and functioning of an organism, organ, tissue or cell throughout its life.

 Plasticity in Plants